Kristina Carrillo-Bucaram

-Kristina Carrillo-Bucaram (FullyRawKristina) (born 11 March 1987) is a writer, speaker, and raw vegan activist.
+Kristina Carrillo-Bucaram (FullyRawKristina) (born 11 March 1987) is an American writer, speaker, and raw vegan activist.
 She is the founder and creator of FullyRaw, the Rawfully Organic cooperative, FullyRaw Juice, and author of the book The FullyRaw Diet: 21 Days to Better Health.
 Her YouTube channel, where she discusses a variety of topics but mostly shares her raw vegan recipes, has more than 90 million views.
 She is based in Hawaii.

 Early life

 Carrillo-Bucaram was raised in a multicultural household with a Lebanese mother and a Lebanese-Ecuadorian father.
 She says she was raised on traditional food and that has affected her health and later her activism.
-At the age of 16 she was diagnosed with hyperglycemia, meaning she had a high blood sugar condition, and the early stage of Type 2 diabetes.
+At the age of 16, she was diagnosed with hyperglycemia, meaning she had a high blood sugar condition, and the early stage of Type 2 diabetes.
 She claims that her hyperglycemia caused her to become emaciated, weighing in at only 87 lb while standing tall.

-Carrillo-Bucaram did her undergraduate studies at Vanderbilt University and later graduated from Rice University in 2009 with the summa cum laude distinction and was elected to Phi Beta Kappa for completing at least 90 semester hours in courses that reflect "learning for its own sake."
+Carrillo-Bucaram did her undergraduate studies at Vanderbilt University and later graduated from Rice University in 2009 with the summa cum laude distinction and was elected to Phi Beta Kappa for completing at least 90 semester hours in courses that reflect "learning for its own sake".
 She graduated with majors in kinesiology, health science, and vocal performance and briefly studied abroad in Costa Rica focusing on agriculture.

 Health journey and controversial claims

-Carrillo-Bucaram met John Rose, a raw foods coach, at age 18 in a Whole Foods supermarket.
+Carrillo-Bucaram met John Rose, a raw foods coach, at the age of 18 in a Whole Foods supermarket.
 He described raw veganism to her and this interaction inspired her to go raw vegan on July 15, 2005.
 She ate peaches for two weeks straight when she first went raw vegan.

 She has made health-related claims such as that going raw will change your eye color, and has promoted the discredited practice of Iridology.
-When interviewed by Yahoo News, she said her eyes changed color because she claims eating a raw vegan diet "clears out all the gunk in your colon."
+When interviewed by Yahoo News, she said her eyes changed color because she claims eating a raw vegan diet "clears out all the gunk in your colon".